AhmadOthmanAdi/OI/Readme.md

-This is Osteoai.com On Nadroid
+This is Osteoai.com On Android